 Prior to her work in Los Angeles and following her graduate work at Northeastern University, Rebecca served the Boston Police Department in a few capacities.
 As Program Manager in Community and Youth projects in the Office of the Police Commissioner, she managed a successful youth partnership between law enforcement, community partners and the business sector.
 Concurrently, she was detailed to the Youth Violence Strike Force to assist in the development of the Boston Reentry Initiative (BRI) that brought together public safety, community service providers, and faith-based partners.
 She was heavily involved in the creation of a critical database that facilitated information sharing among project partners.
 She consulted on policy and organizational development with state and federal LE partners to replicate the program across and beyond the state.

-In addition to her current Police Foundation role, Rebecca is mother to a very active five year old.
-This valuable position has further developed her skills in daily preparation and planning, creative resource administration, evaluation, negotiation techniques, and crisis management.
+In addition to her current National Police Foundation role, Rebecca is mother to two very active children.
+This valuable role has further developed her skills in daily preparation and planning, creative resource administration, evaluation, negotiation techniques, and crisis management.